After-Shock/Cloudbox-wiki/FAQ.md

 - Make sure your [[domain registrar|First-Time-Install:-Prerequisites#3-domain-name]] is pointing to the correct server IP address.
 You can verify this by pinging it (`ping yourdomain.com`).

-- Make sure you used the correct domain address in [[settings.yml|Configuring Settings]].
+- Make sure you used the correct domain address in [[settings.yml|First Time Install: Configuring Settings]].